How to Calculate Uncertainty in Chemistry: A thorough look

 Significant Figures and Uncertainty

 Significant figures are closely related to uncertainty.
-The number of significant figures you report should reflect the uncertainty in your measurements.
+Worth adding: the number of significant figures you report should reflect the uncertainty in your measurements.
 As a general rule, the last significant figure should be uncertain.
-For instance, a measurement of 12.34 g implies an uncertainty of around ±0.01 g.
+Take this case: a measurement of 12.34 g implies an uncertainty of around ±0.01 g.

 Dealing with Multiple Measurements: Standard Deviation

-When dealing with multiple measurements of the same quantity, the standard deviation provides a robust measure of the random uncertainty.
+When dealing with multiple measurements of the same quantity, the standard deviation provides a strong measure of the random uncertainty.
 The standard deviation (s) is calculated as:

 s = √[ Σ(xi - x̄)² / (n - 1) ]